heikkivihersalo/kotisivu-block-theme/.vite/README.md

 ## Development Workflow

-1. **Configure Path Mappings**: Set up your `pathMappings` in the plugin configuration (required)
+1. **Configure Path Mappings**: Set up your `pathMappings` in the plugin configuration (mandatory)
 2. **Create Blocks**: Add your block files with `block.json` configurations in the mapped directories
 3. **Start Development**: Run `npm run dev` to start the Vite dev server
 4. **Watch Changes**: The plugin automatically rebuilds when files change

-**Note**: The plugin will display a warning if no blocks are discovered, indicating that path mappings need to be configured correctly.
+**Note**: The plugin will throw an error if no pathMappings are configured or if no blocks are discovered.

 ## Asset Processing